yuanqing/create-figma-plugin/packages/website/docs/ui.md

 }
 ```

-This is to [ensure that Preact’s types are used in place of React’s](https://preactjs.com/guide/v10/getting-started#aliasing-in-typescript), and to suppress TypeScript compilation errors when the React component uses types not provided by `preact/compat`.
+This is to [ensure that Preact’s types are used in place of React’s](https://preactjs.com/guide/v10/getting-started#aliasing-in-typescript), and to suppress TypeScript compilation errors when any React component uses types not provided by `preact/compat`.

 For a runnable example, try the [`react-editor`](https://github.com/yuanqing/create-figma-plugin/tree/main/packages/create-figma-plugin/templates/plugin/react-editor) plugin template: